openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 it is required that the public endpoint is accessible directly by the Certificate Authority.

-Deployment of certificates using LetsEncrypt has been validated for openstack-ansible using Ubuntu Jammy.
+Deployment of certificates using Let's Encrypt has been validated for openstack-ansible using Ubuntu 22.04 (Jammy Jellyfish).
 Other distributions should work but are not tested.

-To deploy certificates with certbot, add the following to ``/etc/openstack_deploy/user_variables.yml`` to enable the certbot function in the haproxy ansible role, and to create a new backend service called ``certbot`` to service http-01 challenge requests.
+To deploy certificates with certbot, add the following to ``/etc/openstack_deploy/user_variables.yml`` to enable the certbot function in the HAProxy ansible role, and to create a new backend service called ``certbot`` to service http-01 challenge requests.